 Inner healing books give glowing accounts of people who found liberation through its teaching.
 We have no warrant to embrace a practice because ‘it works’ — the cults all claim that their religion ‘works’.
 We must reject all teaching that is not biblical.
 Where Scriptures are used to support such practices, we must ask ‘Is this what the verse and its context are really saying or implying?’
-Those who have spoken to me of their experiences of inner healing counselling tell a different story from that which we find in the books.
-One young lady, who with the help of friends broke loose from a hostel where inner healing was practiced, wrote to those at the hostel, ‘In my opinion, these regular “counselling” sessions of young, vulnerable women alone, by an older man, are neither healthy nor safe.
+Those who have spoken to me of their experiences of inner healing counseling tell a different story from that which we find in the books.
+One young lady, who with the help of friends broke loose from a hostel where inner healing was practiced, wrote to those at the hostel, ‘In my opinion, these regular “counseling” sessions of young, vulnerable women alone, by an older man, are neither healthy nor safe.
 I believe that such practices can lead to a misplaced dependence upon the counsellor rather than upon the Lord Jesus.
 I have yet to see any positive fruit of such methods either within the hostel or elsewhere.’

-Mary Pytches advocates the use of touching during counselling sessions.
+Mary Pytches advocates the use of touching during counseling sessions.
 She writes, ‘Touching a counsellee may give him the support needed to explore a painful area of his life.
 In ministry it is good to sit alongside a counsellee holding his hand lightly or laying one’s hand gently on his arm.
 A gentle touch is just sufficient for him to know someone is there and ready to give him support and help whenever it is needed.
 Tenderness conveyed in a touch may also provide the trigger needed to surface the blocked feelings.’

 When the counsellee is in a state of regression taken over by visualization, and not in control of themselves, the danger should be obvious.
-I know of two ministers who have fallen into adultery because of their involvement in counselling.
-I know that one does not have to be into counselling to fall into such sin, but inner healing techniques leave both counsellor and counsellee very vulnerable.
+I know of two ministers who have fallen into adultery because of their involvement in counseling.
+I know that one does not have to be into counseling to fall into such sin, but inner healing techniques leave both counselor and counsellee very vulnerable.
 A friend was in a church that was completely destroyed by inner healing teaching.
-Such counselling led to the break up of several marriages.
+Such counseling led to the break up of several marriages.
 One of the elders of the church, whose marriage was falling apart, went to a man who was very extreme in his inner healing teaching.
 He was told that he was having problems in his relationship with his wife because the spirit of her deceased mother was inhabiting her.
 In visualization, they saw the mother’s spirit between two angels who told her to leave her daughter alone and go to a higher plane of learning.
 That is spiritism!
 Though it is true that inner healing teachers warn against the occult, they have fallen for Satan’s craftiness.
 He has allowed them to padlock the front door of the church, but the back door is wide open to his wicked doctrines.

-Many of those counselled are needy souls who are not saved.
+Many of those counseled are needy souls who are not saved.
 They are led to believe that they have peace with God through a psychological process (for that is what it is, apart from the occult connotations).
 Weak, immature Christians are left unable to cope with the normal pressures of the Christian life.

 Inner healing fails to deal with real sin and real repentance.